micmejia/bible-dump/NKJV/1 Kings/1 Kgs 7.md

 The great court _was_ enclosed with three rows of hewn stones and a row of cedar beams.
 So were the inner court of the house of the Lord and the vestibule of the temple. ## Hiram the Craftsman

 ###### 13
-Now King Solomon sent and brought [^d]Huram from Tyre.
+Now King Solomon sent and brought Huram from Tyre.

 ###### 14
 He _was_ the son of a widow from the tribe of Naphtali, and his father _was_ a man of Tyre, a bronze worker; he was filled with wisdom and understanding and skill in working with all kinds of bronze work.
 So he came to King Solomon and did all his work. ## The Bronze Pillars for the Temple

 ###### 15
-And he [^e]cast two pillars of bronze, each one eighteen cubits high, and a line of twelve cubits measured the circumference of each.
+And he cast two pillars of bronze, each one eighteen cubits high, and a line of twelve cubits measured the circumference of each.

 ###### 16
 Then he made two capitals _of_ cast bronze, to set on the tops of the pillars.
 The height of one capital _was_ five cubits, and the height of the other capital _was_ five cubits.